What is a balance transfer credit card?

 - Use the debt snowball method to repay the leftover bit of old debt

-- Make minimum required payments to new balance transfer card
+- Make minimum required payments on your new card

-- Once old card repaid, rapidly begin repayment strategies on new balance transfer card
+- Once the old card is repaid, rapidly begin repayment strategies on the new card

 5 steps to quickly manage debt with a balance transfer credit card